-With a relatively low starting capital of around ksh4000-5000/- you can then make alot of money out of bee keeping like 10,000 – more than 60,000/- per harvest considering the size of your project.
+With a relatively low starting capital of around ksh4000-5000/- you can then make a lot of money out of beekeeping.
+You are guaranteed between Ksh10,000 -60,000- per harvest on average.

 5.Animal Feed Production

 Dairy farmers, sheep and goat farmers, pig farmers, poultry farmers all need animal feed, and to be precise, cheap animal feeds for their animals.
-Producing animal feeds is absolutely profitable because if you are using your own materials like maize stalks/cobs, beans barn, lucerne and stuff, you can produce feeds for your own animals and then sell the surplus feeds.
-For example, a bag of layers marsh goes for around ksh2800- 3000/- and a bag of marsh for dairy cows goes fro around ksh1200- 1500/-.
+Producing animal feeds is absolutely profitable if you are using your own material such as maize stalks/cobs, beans barn, and Lucerne.
+For instance, a bag of layers marsh goes for around Ksh 3000 and a bag of the marsh for dairy cows goes at Ksh1500.

-If you produce 10 bags each days for a start, then that’s alot of money.
+If you produce 10 bags each day for a start, then that’s a lot of money.

-Pigs unlike other farm animals are easy to look after, eat virtually everything edible and yield highly whether when siring or being slaughtered for pork.
+Pigs, unlike other farm animals, are easy to look after.
+They eat everything edible and yield highly whether it is siring or being slaughtered for pork.
 They can sire up to 10 piglets and raise them up successfully.
 So you can buy two pigs and then the rest will be history.

 9.Vegetable/Fresh produce Farming

-At the end of the day, most Kenyan households like to put a plate of steaming ugali and some vegetable and any other supplement hence reason why demand for vegetables keeps surging.
-Veges take around 3 months and the you harvest.
-Onions, Capsicums, Tomatoes, Cabbages are just a few examples of vegetables that are profitable as they generate a lot of income in a short period of while.
-A farmer with readily available water and good farm management skill can plant in both dry and wet seasons and make alot of money
+At the end of the day, most Kenyan households like to put a plate of steaming ugali and some vegetables.
+Hence the reason why the demand for vegetables keeps surging.
+Veges take around 3 months and you harvest.
+Onions, Capsicums, Tomatoes, Cabbages are just a few examples of vegetables that are profitable.
+A farmer with readily available water and good farm management skills can plant in both dry and wet seasons and still make a lot of money.

 Other profitable farming businesses are like.